ismailakdag/cst2csvgui2024/README.md

 3. Run `cst2csv.exe`
 4. On first run, select your CST Studio Suite Python libraries path (typically `C:\Program Files (x86)\CST Studio Suite 20XX\AMD64\python_cst_libraries`)

+Important notice: The standalone executable is provided for Windows users only.
+But now it is not working properly.
+It is recommended to use the source code instead.

 ### Option 2: From Source

 1. Clone the repository: